percona/pmm/docs/install-pmm/install-pmm-client/connect-database/aws.md

     - when adding a MongoDB instance, you will be able to choose using Query Analytics MongoDB profiler.

-7. Finally press the **Add service** button to start monitoring your instance.
+6. Finally press the **Add service** button to start monitoring your instance.

 ## Adding an Amazon RDS PostgreSQL instance

 For PostgreSQL, use the same method described above.
 {.power-number}

-1. In the PMM web interface, go to <i class="uil uil-cog"></i> **Configuration** → {{icon.inventory}} **PMM Inventory** → {{icon.addinstance}} **Add Instance**..
+1. In the PMM web interface, go to **PMM Configuration > PMM Inventory > Add Instance > Amazon RDS**.

-2. Select **Amazon RDS -- Add a remote instance**.

-    !!! note alert alert-primary ""
-        At the moment of writing this guide, the Add button doesn't mention PostgreSQL but the discovery function already supports it.

     ![!image](../../../_images/PMM_rds_postgre_02_discover.png)

-3. Follow steps 4 to 6 as in the previous section.
+2. Follow steps 4 to 6 as in the previous section.
 Fill the form and remember to select `PG Stat Statement` to enable Query Analytics.

     To get queries for Query Analytics, you need to enable `pg_stat_statements` in `postgres` database of your instance by running: